edfm/Password-Generator/README.md

 # Password-Generator
-Password generator in Java without symbols
+Password generator in Java using numbers, uppercase and lowercase letters